gdgocucbukavu/Usaf-ty/README.md

 ### Contribution
 For any contributions or modifications please add your own branch using the functionality you want to add as the branch name.
+Then do an PR to the main branch